 Phoenix Rising is the best thing that’s happened to me

-Aileen talks about Phoenix Rising yoga therapy and developmental trauma
+Aileen talks about Phoenix Rising yoga therapy and complex trauma

 “What stopped me wanting to quit was the kindness, patience and unconditional acceptance I received in a safe and forgiving therapeutic space ...
 After my sessions I feel optimistic, warm and light ...
 Phoenix Rising has saved me at a time when I had little hope for a brighter future.”

 I had my first Phoenix RIsing yoga therapy session with Jess about nine months ago.
 The process is still ongoing, and one of the many crucial things it has taught me is dedication.
 Dedication and commitment to my own personal journey of growth and healing.